-- Objective 1 Leadership by All - Staff at all levels, including Board Members, actively promote and facilitate a culture of inclusion and wellbeing across the organisation - Objective 2 Working Together - Working with our population, staff, stakeholders and partners, particularly those identified as having worse experiences, will shape the design and delivery of services - Objective 3 Improving health and well-being for all Our staff will be suitably skilled and experienced to develop and deliver services that are informed by local needs, improve access and reduce inequalities - Objective 4 Being an employer of choice - We will offer equal opportunities for employment and career progression and support the health and well-being of our staff and volunteers within a fair and inclusive environment
+Objective 1 - Leadership by All

+Staff at all levels, including Board members, actively promote and facilitate a culture of inclusion and wellbeing across the organisation

+Objective 2 - Working Together

+Working with our population, staff, stakeholders and partners, particularly those identified as having worse experiences, will shape the design and delivery of services

+Objective 3 - Improving health and well-being for all

+Our staff will be suitably skilled and experienced to develop and deliver services that are informed by local needs, improve access and reduce inequalities

+• Objective 4 - Being an employer of choice

+We will offer equal opportunities for employment and career progression and support the health and well-being of our staff and volunteers within a fair and inclusive environment

 The Pay Gap report presents an analysis of the difference in average earnings between groups of colleagues within the organisation, regardless of what role they are in.
-This is a useful way to measuring pay equality due to its simple calculation, however it does not measure the pay difference between people at the same pay grade, doing the same job, with the same working pattern.
+This is a useful way of measuring pay equality due to its simple calculation; however, it does not measure the pay difference between people at the same pay grade, doing the same job, with the same working pattern.
 It also does not include any of the personal characteristics that may determine a person's pay, such as age.

 It should be noted that the headcount figures in the Pay Gap report and Strategic Equality Plan annual report are different.
-The figures in the workforce equality data section of the SEP report includes all staff (including bank and locum) whether they havve earned money in the year or not, whereas the Pay Gap report will only include staff that have earned money in the year and where an hourly rate can be calculated.
+The figures in the workforce equality data section of the SEP report includes all staff (including bank and locum) whether they have earned money in the year or not, whereas the Pay Gap report will only include staff that have earned money in the year and where an hourly rate can be calculated.